Model validation for aggregate inferences in out-of-sample prediction: Scoring rule applied with cross validation

 \subsection{Brute-force cross validation}

-To resolve the underestimation of the magnitude of scores seen in the previous section, we consider a cross validation approach.
-There is a wide and established literature on cross validation for estimating prediction error from a sample.
-There are three potential schemes that could be used for this problem:
+To resolve the underestimation of the magnitude of scores we consider a cross validation approach.
+There is a wide and established literature on cross validation for estimating predictions.
+We considered three potential schemes: $K$-fold cross validation, leave-one-cell-out (LOCO) and leave-one-level-out (LOLO).